 Your doctor may want you to have an overnight sleep study, during which sensors record your physiologic data and your sleep.

 Your doctor may suspect that you have sleep apnea based on your symptoms, but an overnight sleep study is required to confirm the diagnosis.
 Learn more.

 This test, performed in a sleep laboratory, objectively determines your degree of sleepiness.
-On the day following an overnight sleep study, you will be asked to take four or five naps over an eight to ten hour period.
-Each nap period lasts about twenty minutes.
+On the day following an overnight sleep study, you will be asked to take four or five naps over an 8 – 10 hour period.
+Each nap period lasts about 20 minutes.
 During these nap periods, you will be closely monitored, as you were during your sleep study.
-Bring a book, crossword puzzles, or anything else with which you can entertain yourself between naps.
+Bring a book, crossword puzzles or anything else with which you can entertain yourself between naps.